3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 <!--Question 6-->
 <label for="q_06">
 The platform is equipped with a GNSS/INS.
-At the same time 2 GCPs were measured.
-What kind of georeferencing can you carry out?
+At the same time, two GCPs were measured.
+What kind of georeferencing can you use?
 </label><br>
 <input type="checkbox" name="q_06">Direct georeferencing<br>
 <input type="checkbox" name="q_06">Integrated sensor orientation<br>